DevPrinceK/clarifyflow/README.md

 5. Orchestrator (src/pipeline.py)
    Runs each task twice: baseline (no clarification) and ClarifyFlow (with clarification if needed).

+6. LLM Adapters (llm/openai.py, llm/gemini.py)
+   Optional connectors used by PlannerAgent/ClarifyAgent/CoderAgent when enabled.
+   - OpenAI (llm/openai.py): used for planning and code generation when flags/env are set.
+Reads `OPENAI_API_KEY` and supports `OPENAI_MODEL`.
+   - Gemini (llm/gemini.py): used by ClarifyAgent to propose clarification questions.
+Reads `GEMINI_API_KEY` and supports `GEMINI_MODEL`.
+   - Both adapters are optional; if SDKs or keys are missing, the code falls back to deterministic stubs.
+Toggle via CLI flags or env vars (see Setup).

 ## Tasks & Tests

 Defined in tests/unit_tests.py: